 ‘When choosing bold shades it’s important to consider the architecture of the space as a whole in order to give the color room to breathe,’ he adds.
 ‘Here the bold pop of orange is balanced by the soaring ceiling and simple backdrop of polished concrete and blue-grey hues.’

-Eye down: this year's most dynamic kitchen trend is underfoot.
+Eyes down: this year's most dynamic kitchen trend is underfoot.
 'Energizing, interesting kitchen flooring ideas are becoming a must,' says Alberto Villalobos, principal of New York-based design studio A. Villalobos (opens in new tab).
-'The kitchen floor is the perfect place to be more daring, and introducing strong pattern will give your cooking space incredible depth and dimension.'
+'The kitchen floor is the perfect place to be more daring, and introducing strong patterns will give your cooking space incredible depth and dimension.'

 The latest flooring is working extra hard thanks to ever-innovative installation techniques.
 Forget fluid connections; material or color switches at unexpected junctures feel more modern.
 For example, the alternating tile formation lends extra punch to this terrazzo floor designed by A. Villalobos.
 'The flooring adds color, excitement and texture, enlivening this kitchen,' says Alberto.

 Our love affair with dramatic dark kitchen cabinet ideas is far from over but this year things are warming up.
 Move over blacks, deep blues and greens, because rich red kitchen ideas are radiating their way into the heart of the home.